 The forage was grazed twice by cattle between July and September.
 The intervals between grazings were determined based on pasture regrowth, and grazed until forage residuals were reduced to six inches.
 The length of grazing periods were determined by an estimate of available biomass and pasture rest/recovery period.
 Glynwood staff monitored and recorded data related to forage output and regrowth through use of an NRCS pasture stick.
 The quantitative measurement of dry matter of warm season forage was calculated by Glynwood staff.

-Glynwood staff will coordinate with partners in the first quarter of 2018 to review data, soil test results and forage sample analyses.
-Glynwood expects to receive the last of the outstanding soil test results shortly and will set time to review this information with partners upon receipt.
+Glynwood staff coordinated with partners in 2018 to review data, soil test results and forage sample analyses.

 Education & Outreach Activities and Participation Summary

 The development of the two on-farm demonstrations described in this report are a significant part of the SARE-supported work.
 Glynwood has succeeded in developing a demonstration area to monitor pasture improvement treatments and four acres of warm season annual forage.